Coronavirus: Studies, Teaching and Exams

 Due to current restrictions, registration for the final thesis may be done by email.

-Examinations in the summer semester 2020 will be held primarily in person on campus in compliance with strict hygiene measures.
+Examinations are either held as remote online exams or in person on campus in compliance with strict hygiene measures.
 All necessary information regarding in-person examinations can be found online.
 For further information about registering for exams, refer to your TUM school or department.